Worth the Drive: Deacon Dave's Awesome Christmas Lights in Livermore - 510 Families

 Deacon Dave and the team have designed a path to follow under the arch of lights, past the window display of a substantial Christmas village in the snow, and over a little bridge with a waterfall fountain.

 These folks string up more than 600,000 lights!
-It’s a real impressive undertaking!
-And this is their 38th year, after a hiatus last year due to covid safety concerns.
+It’s a real impressive undertaking – and this is their 39th year!

 Please note: Because this is an outdoor walk, it may be closed due to rainy weather.